avermeulen/object-oriented-programming-introduction/README.md

 As you can see from the pictures above each Toll Plazas prices are different, but the concept is the same at each toll Plaza.

 I will create a Toll Plaza Kiosk console that Toll plaza attendants use to charge vehicles using the Toll Plaza the correct fee.
 The console will keep track of how many specific vehicles and vehicle types was served by a given attendant.
-The console will later help to calculate the total income for the a day, which number of vehicles used the toll Road for a given day and other usefull calculations.
+The console will later help to calculate the total income for the a day, which number of vehicles used the toll Road for a given day and other useful calculations.
 But we will focus on the Toll Road Kiosk class for starters.

 Let's start by creating a `TollPlazaKiosk` class it should be able to charge four category's of vehicles.